-OpenQASM (\emph{Open Quantum Assembly Language}) \cite{cross2017openqasm} is a low-level quantum intermediate representation (IR) for quantum instructions, similar to the traditional \emph{Hardware Description Language} (HDL) like \emph{Verilog} and \emph{VHDL}.
-OpenQASM is the open-source unified low-level assembly language for IBM-Q quantum machines.
-These NISQ devices, being accessible through IBM-Q cloud or IBM-Q network \cite{ibm} that have been investigated and verified by many existing works \cite{tannu2019not, murali2020software, corcoles2019challenges, larose2019overview, murali2019full, murali2019noise, huang2020identification}.
+OpenQASM (\emph{Open Quantum Assembly Language}) \cite{cross2017openqasm} is a low-level intermediate representation (IR) of quantum instructions, which is similar to traditional \emph{Hardware Description Language} (HDL) like \emph{Verilog} and \emph{VHDL}.
+OpenQASM is a unified low-level assembly language for IBM-Q quantum machines.
+These NISQ devices, being accessible through IBM-Q cloud or IBM-Q network \cite{ibm}, have been explored by many existing works \cite{tannu2019not, murali2020software, corcoles2019challenges, larose2019overview, murali2019full, murali2019noise, huang2020identification}.
 An OpenQASM code can be directly uploaded and verified in an IBM-Q machine or launched through Qiskit.